 DTEC® treats children, adolescents, and adults.
 We require parent and/or family involvement.
 In therapy, DTEC® clients will work with their therapist, when indicated, to prepare for a digital detox and develop a Digital Media Abstinence Plan and support their understanding, contribution, and participation in the Family Agreement©.

-Our experienced and knowledgeable psychotherapists understand the biopsychosocial impacts of digital media overuse and addiction.
-They implement research based strategies and approaches, such as Cognitive Behavioral Therapy-Internet Addiction (CBT-IA), Dialectical Behavioral Therapy (DBT), Motivational Interviewing, family systems therapy, exposure therapy specifically for social anxiety, and more.
+Our experienced and knowledgeable therapists understand the bio-psycho-social influence in DMO and on mental health issues.
+They implement research based strategies and approaches, such as Cognitive Behavioral Therapy-Internet Addiction (CBT-IA), Dialectical Behavioral Therapy (DBT), Motivational Interviewing, family systems therapy, and exposure therapy, specifically for social anxiety, and more.

 The DTEC® team uses a strengths based approach in individual therapy.
 We value the importance of building and establishing a trusting relationship with our clients and realize this connection is vital when it comes to taking the courageous step to face our personal challenges, commence a Digital Media Abstinence Plan, change behaviors, and prioritize self-care.

 After “resting” the brain and body from digital media, and completing a period of abstinence and behavioral change, the Digital Media and Technology Reintegration Plan© is introduced to reintegrate necessary digital media utilizing a harm reduction approach and practice learned skills and behaviors for supporting ongoing recovery from DMO.